Testing, quality and safety of embedded software

 A holistic approach and a thorough understanding of the details are essential when it comes to creating functionally safe systems.
 Software integrity can be achieved through structured and targeted methods and techniques.

-Article: Functional safety through structure and processes
+Blog post: Functional safety through structure and processes

 Object-oriented testing of embedded software